sreejitaduttaa/fastn-product-preview-card/README.md

 ![Design preview for the FAQ accordion card coding challenge](./assets/design/desktop-preview.jpg)

+## Information about the project

+It is a product preview card component.
+*Preview of component provided has been replicated!*

+**Features**

+- View the optimal layout for the component depending on your device's screen size
+- See hover states for all interactive elements on the page
+- `Add to Cart` button can be provided any link to render
+- Every text and image in the component can be modified by the user according to their need

 ## Welcome! 👋

 Thanks for checking out this fastn coding challenge.